 Leg 3 - Some further tarmac before entering the toughest cycle section over open fells to Watendlath.
-Some steep and rugged climbs before decending to the beutiful Borrowdale Valley and then ascending Honister Pass to the road summit.
+Some steep and rugged climbs before descending to the beautiful Borrowdale Valley and then to Seathwaite.

-Leg 5 - You descend Honister pass before cycling along some challenging bridal paths right the way up the Borrowdale Valley into keswick before climbing up to Lonscale Fell Car Park.
+Leg 5 - You leave Seathwaite and start to ascend Honister Pass before turning to cycling along some challenging bridal paths right the way up the Borrowdale Valley into Keswick town.
+You then climb steeply up to Lonscale Fell Car Park.

-Leg 7 - Steep decent to the old Keswick - Penrith rail track before crossing the A66 to Burns Farm and the well earned Finish!
+Leg 7 - Steep decent to the A66 - before crossing, and a short rise to Burns Farm and the well earned Finish!

-Leg 2 - Helvellyn - 10k loop course starting with a fairly flat woodland trail before ascending the steep side of Helvellyn to the summit before retunding the short route back to Thirlspot.
+Leg 2 - Helvellyn - 10k loop course starting with a fairly flat woodland trail before ascending the steep side of Helvellyn to the summit before returning the short route back to Thirlmere.

-Leg 4 - Sca Felll Pike - 15km out and back course over some of the most rugged terrian in the Lakes.
-Starting from Honister Pass Slate Mine.
+Leg 4 - Sca Fell Pike - Starting from Seathwaite - a 15km out and back course over some of the most rugged terrain in the Lakes.
+This will be the most challenging run section.

 Leg 6 - Skiddaw - A final 10km sprint run up and down Skiddaw in the most direct route.

-Lakeland Slateman Three Peaks Duathlon is a dual team event.
+Lakeland Slateman Three Peaks Duathlon is a team event.
 You must start

-and finish as a two-man, two woman or mixed team-pair and be together at all times.
+and finish as a two or three-man, woman or mixed team and be together at all times.

 If you don't know anyone crazy like you to take on this challenge then do not worry!
-You may enter as and individual and we will pair you up with another competitor of similar ability.
+You may enter as and individual and we will pair you up with another competitor of similar ability or possibly with another team pair.
 Just book your place and request a 'buddy pair up'!
-We will hopefully find you a compatable partner to endure this great event experience together as a pair.
+We will hopefully find you a compatible partner or team to endure this great event experience together as a pair or even trio.

-Though this event is primarily a duo event, to allow a degree of flexibility, we will accept three man, women or mixed teams - All three team mates will run together as a trio throughout.
-All three of you need to enter individually and declare your team.
+This event is a duo or trio event, we will accept three man, women or mixed teams - All team mates will run together throughout.
+All need to enter individually and declare your team.